"Newspaper Eat" Means "Not Tasty": A Taxonomy and Benchmark for Coded Language in Real-World Chinese Online Reviews: Dataset and Taxonomy

 \paragraph{Inner-Annotator Agreements.} During the iterative bootstrapping phase, the first author manually labeled all items returned by the process and included all labeled items, both coded and non-coded, in \dataset.
 The second author then independently annotated the entire \dataset.
-They achieved high agreement on whether a review contained coded language (Cohen's kappa = 0.99).
+They achieved high agreement on whether a review contained coded language (Cohen's kappa = 0.99), which was calculated on the annotated data before resolving disagreements..
 At the span level, annotators also showed strong consistency, with 98\% of identified spans overlapping between annotators.
+Recurring disagreements primarily arose in distinguishing dialectal variation from intentionally coded language.
+In some cases, regional phonetic spellings resembled coded substitutions, requiring annotators to determine whether a form reflected deliberate encoding or ordinary dialectal expression.
+For example, \begin{CJK}{UTF8}{gbsn}里格楞\end{CJK} was a candidate of coded expression, but was later identified as a Beijing dialect term meaning `pull strings'.
+We labeled it as non-coded language, as its surface form directly reflects its intended meaning, despite posing an interpretation barrier for those unfamiliar with the dialect.
 All disagreements were resolved through discussion to reach consensus, which determined the final released labels.